 FRONTLINEdance create work specially devised for hospital settings.

 The work is suitable for children, adults and older people and has previously been performed in Renal Units (Kidney Dialysis), Chemotherapy Departments, Children’s Wards, Elderly Care, Mental Health departments, Orthopaedics, Waiting Areas, Outpatient departments, and other Public areas in and outside hospital buildings.

-Find out more about our performances Happenchance and Forget Me Knot
+Find out more about our performances Happenchance, Forget Me Knot, The Explorers!

 Find out more about how dance can help with Parkinson’s Disease and other conditions.